The focus of this Le Havre shore trip

 Museum in Arromanches, the American Cemetery at Omaha Beach and Pointe

-After meeting your guide at the pier you depart for Arromanches.
+After meeting your driver at the pier you depart for Arromanches, where your local Normandy expert joins you.
 Located near the town of Bayeux is the entire 75 mile stretch of beaches where the allies landed on D-Day, June 6, 1944.
 The beaches were given code names by the allies in preparation for the attack.
 From west to east are Utah and Omaha (where the Americans landed), Juno (where the Canadians landed), Gold and Sword (where the British landed).
 During the drive you will pass these beaches which can be viewed from the bluffs above.

 Your first stop is Arromanches.
 The town of Arromanches was chosen by Winston Churchill as the location of a harbor to be built for the invasion.
 To build it, 300 foot long cement blocks were floated across the English Channel and sunk in place.
 Named Port Winston, this harbor and breakwater was over 7 miles long, and allowed the arrival of over 50,000 vehicles and 500,000 troops in just 6 days time.
 Today you can see the remains of the harbor from the beach, or get a better view from the bluffs above.
 While you are here, you enjoy a guided visit of the Landing Museum, which uses models and films to explain the landing operations.

 Next you drive to Port en Bessin where you have free time to enjoy lunch in a restaurant.
 You are in Normandy so consider mussels or anything made with local cheese or apples.